GFDRR/rdl-standard/docs/reference/schema.md

 The general attributes of a dataset are described by fields based on the [Data Catalog Vocabulary](https://www.w3.org/TR/vocab-dcat-3/) and the [Dublin Core Metadata Initiative Metadata Terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms).

-The following diagram shows a subset of dataset-level fields, with required fields highlighted in blue:
+The following diagram shows key dataset-level fields, with required fields highlighted in blue:

 ```{eval-rst}
 .. uml::